syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-reject-the-changes-made-to-GridGroupingControl.md

 ---
 layout: post
-title: How to reject the changes made to GridGroupingControl | Windows Forms | Syncfusion
+title: How to reject the changes made to GridGroupingControl | Syncfusion
-description: how to reject the changes made to gridgroupingcontrol
+description: Learn here all about how to reject the changes made to gridgroupingcontrol of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug